Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 2. Choose + Create app.

-3. In the Create app dialog box, give your application a name, choose Build manually, and choose Next.
+3. In the Create app dialog box, give your application a name, choose Start from scratch, and choose Next.

-4. In the Select data sources dialog box, choose Skip to create the application.
+4. In the Connect to existing data dialog box, choose Skip to create the application.

 Create pages